The Spotlight FAQ

 You can put your work back in line for a spotlight at any time within those 30 days.
 If you do, the process starts over.

-If your work gets locked, you can also unlock it.
-When you unlock your work, it’s put in line for the spotlight of your choice again and is eligible for the minimum number of critiques, on top of the critiques it has already received—the process starts over!
+If your work is locked, you can unlock it.
+When you unlock your work, it’s put back in line for the spotlight of your choice and is eligible for the minimum number of critiques, on top of the critiques it has already received — the process starts over!
 Check out this writeup on the life cycle of a work on Scribophile to learn more about how the process works.

-The fastest way to get your work on the Main Spotlight is to write detailed critiques for works that are currently in the spotlight and that are the same type of work as yours.
-For example, if you posted a novel chapter that’s in line for a spotlight, critiquing other novel chapters currently in the spotlight will remove them faster and thus get yours in faster.
-Remember, once a work hits 3 critiques longer than 125 words, it’s automatically removed to make room for the next work, so the more detailed your critiques are, the faster the spotlight will move and the faster your work will get up there!
+Therefore, the fastest way to get your work into the Main Spotlight is to write detailed critiques for works currently in the spotlight that are the same genre as yours.
+For example, if your fantasy novel chapter is in line for the Main Spotlight, then critiquing other fantasy works currently in the spotlight will remove them faster, and thus get your work in faster.

 But I don’t know how to critique!
 How will I fill up 125 words?